jjh42/mock/README.md

 end
 ````

+## *setup_with_mocks* - Configure all tests to have the same mocks

 The `setup_with_mocks` mocks up multiple modules prior to every single test
-along with calling the provided setup block.
+along while calling the provided setup block.
 It is simply an integration of the
 `with_mocks` macro available in this module along with the [`setup`](https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#setup/1)
 macro defined in elixir's `ExUnit`.